- Democratic U.S. congresswoman from Florida

 Rejecting the term “illegal alien” as offensive, Wilson in 2007 introduced a bill in the Florida State Senate stipulating that “a state agency or official may not use the term ‘illegal alien’ in an official document of the state.”
 “To me an alien is somebody who is from another planet,” she said.
 “There are so many other synonyms that would be more dignified for human beings.”
 “All of us are immigrants except the American Indian,” Wilson added.
 “Now how would we like it if they called us aliens?
 The only people who should not be called that [immigrants] should be American Indians.”

-Controversy Over President Trump’s Phone Call to a Grieving Gold Star Widow
+Wilson Condemns President Trump’s Remarks to Gold Star Widow

 Trump denied Wilson’s claims.
-Wilson, in turn, called Trump a “jerk” and a “liar,” and said that she wanted Congress to investigate the four American deaths in Niger, characterizing the incident as “Mr. Trump’s Benghazi.”2 “The circumstances are similar [to Benghazi],” Wilson claimed, noting that the four soldiers in Niger “didn’t have appropriate weapons where they were”; that “they were told by intelligence there was no threat”; that “they had trucks that were not armored trucks”; that “they were particularly not protected”; and that, “just like in Benghazi, they were given the impression that everything was fine.”
+Wilson, in turn, called Trump a “jerk” and a “liar,” and said that she wanted Congress to investigate the four American deaths in Niger, characterizing the incident as “Mr. Trump’s Benghazi.”
+This was a reference to the Islamic terrorist attacks that had killed four Americans at a poorly secured U.S. diplomatic mission in Benghazi, Libya on September 11, 2012 – a tragedy that subsequently became controversial when the Obama administration repeatedly lied about the nature of the attacks.
+“The circumstances are similar [to Benghazi],” Wilson claimed, noting that the four soldiers in Niger “didn’t have appropriate weapons where they were”; that “they were told by intelligence there was no threat”; that “they had trucks that were not armored trucks”; that “they were particularly not protected”; and that, “just like in Benghazi, they were given the impression that everything was fine.”